|Birth: ||Sep. 28, 1867|

 In 1922 highway officials were ~ ~ "Appealing to the Union Pacific officials at Omaha, and pointing out the numerous accidents at grade crossings, Carl R. Gray, then president of the Union Pacific, authorized the railroad to pick out section by section the location the leases should cover, and laid out an ideal alignment across the state [Nebraska].
 This relocation not only shortened the route through Nebraska, but reduced the number of grade crossings from 29 to 5."

-Carl & Harriette were at, her youngest niece, my mother's, bedside in Kansas City when she died April 1928, then transported her body, our family and family friends to Carthage, Missouri (their home 1890-1896) in his private railroad car, where a double funeral was held for her and her mother-in-law who had died 14 hours earlier.
+Carl & Harriette were at, her youngest niece, my mother's, bedside in a Kansas City hospital when she died 1 April 1928, then transported her body, our family and family friends to Carthage, Missouri (their home 1890-1896) in his private railroad car, where a double funeral was held for her and her mother-in-law who had died 14 hours earlier.
+This, the same year he was speaker at the Traveling Engineers' Association's convention held in Chicago.

 Hoover Dam (Boulder Dam):